1jour1vin

 Wine rated (2020 guide) 94/100

 It has body and texture, with concentrated notes of blueberry and blackberry.
-The toasted oak is a bit overpowering, but it’s still extremely young and needs time to settle and begin to open up.
+The toasted oak is a bit overpowering, but the wine is still extremely young and needs time to settle and begin to open up.

 Hachette Wine Guide